TheJSGirl/git-dash/README.md

 - Displaying all repositories of the user
 - Displaying user information
 - Used axios for api calls
-- Followed all component life cycle to render the components
+- Followed component life cycle to render the components

 ### Tech Used:
 - ReactJs